trujunzhang/App-1.4.26-2-fixed/.github/ISSUE_TEMPLATE/Accessibility.md

 Describe what actually happened

 ## Workaround:
-Can the user still use Ieatta without this being fixed?
+Can the user still use Expensify without this being fixed?
 Have you informed them of the workaround?

 ## Area issue was found in:
 Where did we find this issue?